maizeatlas/saegus/src/docs/user_guide/additive_trait_example.rst

 Determine Segregating Loci
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For simplicity we will loci which have more than one allele i.e. segregating.
+For simplicity we will use loci which have more than one allele i.e.
-It will be useful to extract the alleles from each locus for later use.
+segregating.

 .. code-block:: python
    :caption: Using ``simuPOP`` to find segregating loci